Outlining a story means developing the characters and structuring the plot.

 Click the arrow > icon to the left to access the sidebar.

-We call each function an “attribute”.
-So CHARACTERS is an attribute, as is LOCATION or STORYLINES.
-Click an attribute button to set it to an activated state.
+We call each function an “attribute” or modus.
+So CHARACTERS is an attribute, as is LOCATION or STORYLINES, etc. Click an attribute button to set it to an activated state.
 It will turn red.

 When, for example, the CHARACTERS attribute is active, a datagrid featuring all your characters is visible beneath the event cards.
 De-activate the attribute (and datagrid) by clicking the attribute in the sidebar.
 The button will turn grey.

-You can edit your characters by clicking the pencil icon.
-Double-click into a grey text slot in order to enter a character name.
+You can add your input to and edit an attribute by clicking the pencil icon.
+For example, double-click into a grey text slot in the sidebar below the active attribute in order to enter a character name.
 To change names you have already entered, just double-click them.